Swarms will set up in the oddest places…but usually they are up in a tree somewhere. Within reach, we hope!

 It is always handy to have a few empty nuc boxes on hand.
 You never know when you will need one for a swarm call!

 Making queens and new colonies is my favourite part of beekeeping.
 Left to myself I would run all nucs and devote all my time to queen and colony production.
 There are many methods for raising queens.
 For our small apiary the easiest and best method is to take the old queen out into a nuc with a small support staff and feed them both syrup and protein supplement.
 They will cook along nicely with HRH safe and sound while the main colony goes into panic mode and raises a new crop of queen cells.

 The main colony has more bees and resources to pour into those queen cells, and since queen quality is largely a function of queen larval nutrition, the main colony can raise very well fed queens.
 As extra insurance I also feed the main colony while they are raising the new queen cells.

-You can go into the hive once the queen cells are a couple of days from emergence and, if there are 5 or more, either cull or harvest the smallest ones.
-I would leave at least three of the largest to give the bees some choice in who they choose to emerge and survive.
+You can go into the hive once the queen cells are a couple of days from emergence and, if there are 5 or more, I would leave at least three of the largest to give the bees some choice in who they choose to emerge and survive.
 The bees will back the queen they feel is best, and they are seldom wrong.

 Harvested mature queen cells can be put into waiting, queenless nucs to emerge and mate.